eiji03aero/mash/README.md

 - client
   - configure term parameters from web

-  - improve prompt
+  - implement mash-viewer
-    - show current directory
+    - planning
-    - show user name
+      - what feature does it provide

   - create template stuff for client package
     - when adding next package